cmusatyalab/wcacourse/README.md

 * Make sure you use `Track` when you initiate labeling of a particular object.

 ## Prepare the Dataset for Training
-SSH into your VM from the laptop and then download and manipulate the dataset using opentpod-tools and datumaro.
+SSH into your cloudlet from the laptop and then download and manipulate the dataset using opentpod-tools and datumaro.
 See the [opentpod-tools](https://github.com/cmusatyalab/opentpod-tools) for more info.

 ```sh
 # On laptop